aporw/Customer-Aquisition-Strategy/README.md

 5. How to assess effect of different regions, booking source, purpose of storage etc on overall profit?

-These questions are answers using regression, classification models and applying A/B testing with t-test or ANOVA.
+These questions are answered using regression, classification models and applying A/B testing with t-test or ANOVA.

 # Code file:
 Python Analysis.ipynb